MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-basic-deployment.md

 |**Suspend-BitLocker**|<li>Confirm<li>MountPoint<li>RebootCount<li>WhatIf|
 |**Unlock-BitLocker**|<li>AdAccountOrGroup<li>Confirm<li>MountPoint<li>Password<li>RecoveryKeyPath<li>RecoveryPassword<li>RecoveryPassword<li>WhatIf|

 Similar to manage-bde, the Windows PowerShell cmdlets allow configuration beyond the options offered in the control panel.
-As with manage-bde, users need to consider the specific needs of the volume they are encrypting prior to running Windows PowerShell cmdlets.
+As with manage-bde, users need to consider the specific needs of the volume they're encrypting prior to running Windows PowerShell cmdlets.

 A good initial step is to determine the current state of the volume(s) on the computer.
 You can do this using the `Get-BitLocker` volume cmdlet.
 The output from this cmdlet displays information on the volume type, protectors, protection status, and other useful information.

 Occasionally, all protectors may not be shown when using **Get-BitLockerVolume** due to lack of space in the output display.
-If you do not see all of the protectors for a volume, you can use the Windows PowerShell pipe command (|) to format a listing of the protectors.
+If you don't see all of the protectors for a volume, you can use the Windows PowerShell pipe command (|) to format a listing of the protectors.

 > [!NOTE]
 > In the event that there are more than four protectors for a volume, the pipe command may run out of display space.
 For volumes with more than four protectors, use the method described in the section below to generate a listing of all protectors with protector ID.